 EMILY WING SMITH is a writer of young adult fiction, with a BA in English from Brigham Young University and an MFA in Writing for Children from Vermont College.
 The winner of the David O. McKay essay contest, Emily’s work has been published in writing anthologies and has also appeared in popular magazines for children and young adults.
 THE WAY HE LIVED is her debut novel, and her sophomore novel is BACK WHEN YOU WERE EASIER TO LOVE.
 Her latest is a memoir for young adults, ALL BETTER NOW.

 JESSICA SHEA SPOTSWOOD is a DC-based dramaturgy student turned YA author.
-She is the author of The Cahill Witch Chronicles, which includes BORN WICKED, STAR CURSED, and SISTERS FATE.
-Most recently, she edited the acclaimed anthology A TYRANNY OF PETTICOATS, and her next novel, WILD SWANS is forthcoming.
+She is the author of The Cahill Witch Chronicles, which includes BORN WICKED, STAR CURSED, and SISTERS FATE along with WILD SWANS and THE LAST SUMMER OF THE GARRETT GIRLS.
+She edited the acclaimed anthologies A TYRANNY OF PETTICOATS and THE RADICAL ELEMENT and co-edited, with Tess Sharpe, TOIL AND TROUBLE.

 ANGIE STANTON is the author of the bestselling Young Adult contemporary romance novels DREAM CHASER and LOVE ‘EM OR LEAVE ‘EM.
 She is also the author of SNOWED OVER, a Christmas novella, and the Jamieson Collection series including ROCK AND A HARD PLACE and SNAPSHOT.
 Her ROYALLY LOST is a YA romance about Becca, who wants nothing more than to go home from the European vacation her father has dragged her on to play happy family, till she meets Nikolai, the Crown Prince of a small country who has run off to find a way out of embracing the future his parents have mapped out for him.